 In this trope, characters with superhuman powers and abilities show them off by playing Real Life sports and achieving things that would be impossible in reality, like hitting a baseball into space or running a marathon in under a second.

-This trope is often used in Video Games as a way to introduce novelty into them, often in the form of charged, superpowered shots (a la Mario Strikers or Head Sports).
+This trope is often used in sports video games for novelty, often in the form of charged, superpowered shots (e.g. Mario Strikers or Head Sports).
 This is often a Defied Trope, as many settings with powers bar said powers from sporting events.
 Alternatively, and often in response to the previous scenario, there'll be a version/league of the sport played only by superhumans.

 - Dragon Ball Z: Yamcha starts using his Supernatural Martial Arts in becoming a major league baseball player.